SRA-VJTI/sra-board-hardware-design/README.md

     - The older editions of SRA Board used the L298N IC for motor-control, which is a BJT-based H-Bridge motor driver.

 - ### Sensor Port
     - According to the external sensor types, usually development boards have onboard sensor ports where the sensors can be connected easily.
-[LSA - Line Sensor Array]() and [MPU- Motion Processing Unit]() have on-board connection ports.
+[LSA - Line Sensor Array](https://github.com/SRA-VJTI/sra-board-hardware-design/blob/master/documentation/images/LSA_images/Lsa_front.png) and [MPU- Motion Processing Unit]() have on-board connection ports.
     - The current edition uses easily available and efficient [JST XH connectors](https://en.wikipedia.org/wiki/JST_connector).
     - Previous versions used bulky [FRC connectors](https://www.sunrom.com/c/frc-idc-flat-cable-box-header#:~:text=FRC%20(Flat%20Ribon%20Cable)%20are,from%206%20to%2064%20pins.)

 - ### Protection against [Reverse Voltage](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwjc8aaX1c3rAhXXXSsKHXphBgQQFjABegQICxAD&url=https%3A%2F%2Fwww.ti.com%2Flit%2Fpdf%2Fslva139&usg=AOvVaw0Qbub75JJ986MzLv6FYWKE)
     - The SRA Boards use diodes for reverse voltage protection in the power-line.
-    - 12V Motor line and power regulated line have been separated with [SS34](./datasheets/ss34_3A_schottky_diode.pdf) and [SS24](./datasheets/ss24_2A_schottky_diode.pdf) schottky diodes respectively.
+    - 9V Motor line and power regulated line have been separated with [SS34](./datasheets/ss34_3A_schottky_diode.pdf) and [SS24](./datasheets/ss24_2A_schottky_diode.pdf) schottky diodes respectively.

 - ### Protection against [Over Current](https://www.baypower.com/blog/what-is-overcurrent-protection/#:~:text=Overcurrent%20protection%20is%20the%20method,of%20a%20piece%20of%20equipment.)
     - Earlier, for the overcurrent protection of MCU and motor driver circuit, bulky glass fuses of 300mA and 3A were used respectively.
 After breakdown, they used to be replaced.